 On January 18, 2019, we entered into a securities purchase agreement with certain investors pursuant to which we agreed to sell, in a registered direct offering, an aggregate of 648,233 shares of our common stock for gross proceeds of approximately \$1.7 million under the 2017 Shelf Registration Statement (the "January 2019 Registered Direct Offering").
 In a concurrent private placement, we also agreed pursuant to the securities purchase agreement to issue to such investors Series A warrants to purchase up to 324,117 shares of our common stock (the "January 2019 Private Placement").
-Additionally, we issued warrants to purchase up to 38,894 shares of our common stock in a private placement to H.C.
-Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the 2019 Registered Direct Offering and the January 2019 Private Placement.
-The January 2019 Registered Direct Offering and the January 2019 Private Placement.
-The January 2019 Registered Direct Offering shares of our company from the offerings, after deducting the placement agent's fees and expenses, our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$1.5 million.
+Additionally, we issued warrants to purchase up to 38,894 shares of our common stock in a private placement to Wainwright as compensation for its services as a placement agent in connection with the 2019 Registered Direct Offering and the January 2019 Private Placement.
+The January 2019 Registered Direct Offering and the January 2019 Private Placement closed on January 23, 2019.
+The net proceeds to the Company from the offerings, after deducting the placement agent's fees and expenses, our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$1.5 million.